-Clinical trial research is hardly limited to the US, UK, Canada, etc. From Austria to Zimbabwe, universities and pharmaceutical companies are gearing up to start their own trials.
-Some of these trials have exciting applications in the treatment of cancer and other stubborn diseases.
+Clinical trial research is not limited to the North America and the United Kingdom.
+From Austria to Zimbabwe, universities and pharmaceutical companies are running their own clinical trials.
+Some of these drug studies and other types of research trials have exciting applications in the treatment of cancer and other dangerous diseases.

 3. VC-01 is a revolutionary idea that may actually provide a cure for type I diabetes.
 Pancreatic progenitor cells, derived from adult human tissue, are placed in a semipermeable membrane system and implanted in diabetic patients.
 The cells have the potential to produce insulin and other hormones naturally.
-Results have shown blood glucose control to be very good as the trials progress.
+Early results have shown blood glucose control to be very good.

 4. International clinical trials allow researchers to investigate rare diseases such as Prader-Willi syndrome and Dravet syndrome.
 Single-center trials would be impossible because of insufficient numbers of patients.
 Dravet syndrome usually presents in the first year of life with frequent, prolonged seizures, developmental delays and problems with the autonomic nervous system.
 Early results from international trials showed statistically significant reductions in seizures using an experimental drug, ZX008.

-5. ONX-0801 is a drug being tested in the UK for ovarian cancer treatment which has shown impressive clinical results even in the Phase I trials by reducing tumor size.
+5. ONX-0801 is a drug that was tested in the UK for ovarian cancer treatment which showed impressive clinical results in the Phase I trials by reducing tumor size.
 ONX-0801 enters cancer cells by resembling folic acid.
 Ovarian cancer cells have numerous folic acid receptors on the surface, making it easy for the drug to gain access to the malignant cells.
 This means the patient's normal cells are not affected and the patient experiences very few side effects.

 A highly networked system of clinical trials enables scientific and medical breakthroughs to benefit people by delivering new and approved therapies to market more quickly than was once imagined possible.